apache/drill/_docs/query-data/060-querying-the-information-schema.md

     dfs.default              CustomerSocialProfile VIEW
     ----------------------------------------------------------------

-{% include startnote.html %}Currently, Drill only supports querying Drill views; Hive views are not yet supported.{% include endnote.html %}
+{% include startnote.html %}Starting in Drill 1.16, Drill can query Hive views.{% include endnote.html %}

 You can run a similar query to identify columns in tables and the data types of those columns: